Ratcatcher (film): Production

+Ratcatcher was shot in the Govan neighborhood of Glasgow, which was intended to reflect the "ugly beautiful" contrasts of life there.
+Though Ramsay grew up in Glasgow during the film's time period, she did not imagine it as autobiographical.
+Ramsay described vague memory of the binmen's strikes, but mainly chose that specific setting as a way to demonstrate the grime of poverty and the potential for a boy's grim imagination to persist.
+While Ramsay's experience sits at a remove from the events of the story, she affirmed the film's Glaswegian roots, saying that "if [she] had grown up in Sussex, she'd have probably made a very different film."The production team also incorporated out-of-time aspects of the 1950s, 1960s, and 1970s, to prevent the film from being overrun with "kitsch nostalgia of the 1970s."

-When the movie was released, director Lynne Ramsay defended the nude bathing scene between the characters of James and Margaret Anne from accusations by Scottish tabloids that the film contained underage sex.
-"That scene's very innocent, actually," said Ramsay.
-"Maybe there's an element that's latently sexual, really it's two kids having a laugh in the bath.
+The decision to center the story around a young male lead came from Ramsay's interest in the phenomena of pack mentality and emotional desensitization, which she felt were better reflected in a pre-teen boy.
+When the movie was released, director Lynne Ramsay defended the nude bathing scene between the characters of James and Margaret Anne from accusations by Scottish tabloids that the film contained underage sex:That scene's very innocent, actually.
+Maybe there's an element that's latently sexual, really it's two kids having a laugh in the bath.
 When you're a kid, you do things that are pretty risqué - the kind of things that no one will admit to their mothers and fathers but we all did.
-I was very lucky to get that scene - but it was the toughest I've ever shot."
+I was very lucky to get that scene - but it was the toughest I've ever shot.Ratcatcher was the second-ever feature film directed by a Scottish woman, after Margaret Tait's Blue Black Permanent (1992).
+The film grossed $888,817 worldwide.
+It was released on DVD and Blu-ray by the Criterion Collection.